Paula's Body Shop

 Life is filled with traumas of the "natural" variety.
 Death, accident, injury, illness, and catastrophic weather events are so natural, they should be expected and prepared for.
 Natural traumas are easier for the mind to accept, cope with, and heal from.

-The more we avoid thinking about life's natural traumas, the more traumatized we will be when they inevitably happen.
+However, the more we avoid thinking about life's natural traumas, the more traumatized we will be when they inevitably happen.
 Neither do we want to morbidly obsess about them!

 The logical, caring approach is to never take good times for granted.
 When the inevitable happens, we are wise to put our energy into what needs to be done, then allow ourselves time to heal after its over.